mistifyio/mistify-os/README.md

 Release notes for the various releases can be found on the [project wiki](https://github.com/mistifyio/mistify-os/wiki).

+### Verification testing
+A test suite for verifying Mistify-OS based upon [Robot Framework](http://robotframework.org/) is now available.
+This is extremely basic at the moment but will improve over time.
+The associated scripts are contained in the *test* directory.
+Use the script *testmistify* to execute test suites.

+### Sample Sub-Agent
+A sample sub-agent written in GO is provided which can serve as a starting point for your sub-agent development.
+This sub-agent is contained in the *subagents* directory.
+Building the sub-agent is supported using the *buildgopackage* script and an example test script for testing the sub-agent in a KVM based virtual machine is provided in *test/testcases/MistifyOSInVm.robot*.
+The test suite referencing this test script is *test/testsuites/vmtests*.

 ## ToDo

-### Verification testing
-A test suite for verifying Mistify-OS is needed.

 ### Multi-platform
 At this time only the Dell R620 has been used as a target platform.
 The build needs to be verified to work for a range of platforms.
-NOTE: At this time only **x86_64** based architectures will be supported.
+NOTE: At this time only **x86_64** based architectures are supported.

 ### Proper user configuration
 At the moment the Buildroot built bootable image only supports the *root* user.
 A non-superuser account is needed and the *root* console login disabled for security reasons.
 The user needs to have sudo capability so that *root* tasks can be performed when necessary.